top of page

 A Year of Growth, Independence, and Deeper Thinking

-Meet Your 7th Grade Teacher
+Meet Your 7th Grade Teachers

-Mr. Nuno Encarnacao
+Mr. Nuno Encarnacao, Homeroom, ELA

 This is my third year at St. Victor School and my 23rd year teaching for the Diocese of San Jose.
 I graduated from the University of Lisbon, Portugal, and I also studied abroad in Hamburg, Germany, to complete my degree in English and German Linguistics.
 I am originally from a small town in southern Portugal, and I moved to the US right after I graduated form college.
 Teaching has always been my passion.
 Growing up, I had several teachers who really had an impact on me, and that made clear to me what path I wanted to follow.
 This is my 26th year as a classroom teacher.